BossoneMedia.com

 Dreams from My Father by Barack Obama

-The autobiography by the Junior Senator of Illinois who is running for president.
-His honesty is surprising for politician, especially in matters of race.
+The autobiography by the Junior Senator of Illinois who was elected president.
+His honesty is surprising for a politician, especially in matters of race.
 He is obviously a man that struggled with his identity, not only in terms of his background, but also the type of man he wanted to become.
 Although he provides glimpses into himself, at times he remains distant, and provides just enough information to make you wonder who this man truly is.
 Obama is not a professional writer, but his style is readable and detailed.

 dreams from my father